 Microfiber travel towel.
 Get a big one.
-It can double as a blanket if you book a cheap-ass hostel that doesn’t give you one or a bedsheet if you are staying somewhere with a nasty bed.
+It will make a good beach blanket and also comes in handy if you book into a cheap-ass hostel that doesn’t give you a towel or it can double as a bed sheet if you are staying somewhere with a nasty bed.

 Lightweight clothing.
 Chose things that can be rolled tight and do not take up much space.
 Go for materials that dry quickly.
 Don’t bring much.
 You can usually pick up cheap and beautiful clothing on the road.

 Unless you are going somewhere cold I suggest bringing ONE pair of warmish leggings and ONE sweatshirt or cardigan.
 You will need it for cool evenings and, most of all, for planes and buses that blast the AC.

 Remember that in some countries and in some holy places you will need to cover your knees and shoulders.